ZihCode/ZihCode/README.md

 - 🤔 I’m looking for help with dsp algorithm.

-- 💬 Some development experience of the project I have completed can be found on my personal official account:YiyinValley_
+- 💬 Some development experience of the project I have completed can be found on my personal WeChat official account: YiyinValley_

 - 📫 How to reach me:
--           WeChat:GhettoArtistZykee
+          WeChat:GhettoArtistZykee
--           QQ:2720229295
+          QQ:2720229295
 - ⚡ Fun fact:
 -     Interested in Music:RockNRoll,HipHop
 -     I hope to establish a better connection between creation and humanity，actually I am an idealist.
 -     Novice to DSP audio algorithms, hoping to find people with similar interests to improve together.
 <!--
 **ZihCode/ZihCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.